Amcache ProgramId explained: the 44-character application identity

 Application → files#

-The reverse pivot is equally useful.
-You found a suspicious application record in InventoryApplication — perhaps a portable build of something with a publisher of "" and an unusual install source.
+Reverse pivot, equally useful.
+You found a suspicious application record in InventoryApplication.
+Perhaps a portable build of something with empty publisher and an unusual install source.
 Take its ProgramId and list every file that shares it:

 $pid = '0006fa0b2a9f8a4eb9d7c81e8b1f3c5d3e2a0000ffff'